finos/compliant-financial-infrastructure/aws/eks/eks-terraform-scripts/README.md

 ## Requirements

 Before running the Terraform scripts, make sure to set the [IAM required permissions](./iam-required-permissions.md) first.
 You will have to remove the comments in the code if you decide to copy/paste them.
+Remember it is a best practice to use a role and assign this permissions as a managed policy rather than inline.

 ## Instructions